denisakera/ErgativeAgents/README.md

 2. Explore whether LLMs exhibit different conceptions of agency in ergative vs. nominative language frameworks
 3. Examine if cultural values embedded in language affect AI decision-making processes
 4. Determine whether these linguistic differences could lead to substantively different AI alignment outcomes
+5. Compare how different model architectures (GPT-4o vs. Llama3) handle these linguistic differences

 The hypothesis driving this work is that the grammatical structure of a language may shape how AI systems conceptualize and articulate complex value-laden topics, potentially offering insights for more culturally-informed AI development.
+Additionally, comparing different model architectures helps identify which aspects of these differences are inherent to the language and which might be artifacts of specific training methodologies.